Indisputably ambitious businessman, 4.30am riser, Wall Street

 collaboration in agency managers.
 It is as if hard-nosed suits become

-zombies in his presence, bewitched by that midwestern honesty. ’It’s no
+zombies in his presence, bewitched by that midwestern thing.
+'It's no

 secret,' Bell says, 'that getting people to move is a competitive

 advantage.
-I do it because it gives me satisfaction, otherwise I
+I do it because it gives me satisfaction.'

-picture with an ability to electrify small groups of people with creative
+big picture with an ability to electrify small groups of people with

-insight and passion,’ Mark Lund, the chief executive at Delaney Fletcher
+creative insight and passion,' Mark Lund, the chief executive at Delaney

 It is this characteristic which is perhaps the nearest we'll get to the

-essentially an exceedingly wealthy Republican bloke who likes the ordinary
+essentially a wealthy Republican bloke who likes the ordinary things in

-things in life: his five kids (two at home, ten and 15; three others,
+life: his five kids (two at home, ten and 15; three others, adopted,

-adopted, from a previous marriage), going to his beach house at Long
+from a previous marriage), going to his beach house at Long Island,

 Having trained as a chef in a French kitchen in Berlin and worked as a

-cook-trainer during his stint in the Air Force, he is quite keen on wine
+cook-trainer during his stint in the Air Force, he is keen on wine but

-what he calls ’grilling and smoking’.
-He likes money, he says, but he
+or what he prefers to call 'grilling and smoking'.
+He likes money, he

-thinks the most fun you can have in business is ’getting a group of people
+says, but he thinks the most fun you can have in business is 'getting a

 And guess what?
 He actually means it.